-(*) The BBC World Service and Deutsche Welle are among the many world international broadcasters hosted on our station in Milan, Italy.
-As a NEXUS-IBA member, they broadcasted live headline news and information to the English speaking community in Milan.
+(*) The BBC World Service and Deutsche Welle are among the many international broadcasters hosted in Milan, Italy.
+As a NEXUS-IBA member, they broadcasted live headline news and information to Milan’s English-speaking community.

 Africa and Asia satellite coverage

-NEXUS-IBA and Milano Ventures help you reaching any world corner, using one of the most powerful stations in the world, with more than 40 Million Watts (up to 43 MW ERP) on Shortwave radio, or via satellite radio & TV and Internet streaming.
+With our global media partnership, NEXUS-IBA and Milano Ventures help you reach any world corner with powerful international broadcasting services.
+We use some of the most powerful stations in the world, with more than 40 Million Watts (up to 43 MW ERP) on Shortwave radio, AM/Medium Wave (in Europe) or via satellite radio & TV and Internet streaming.

 How to Replace Satellite Radio Networks with IP